jebalifadi/Youtube-Channel-Data-Analyzer/README.md

-# YouTube Video Data Analyzer
+# YouTube Channel Data Analyzer
-This is a beginner Python project that analyzes YouTube-style video data using a CSV file and Pandas.
-The goal of this project is to practice Python, data analysis, and working with real-world style datasets.
-This project will later be improved with charts, real YouTube API data, and maybe a dashboard.

-## Project Idea
-The program reads video data from a CSV file and analyzes basic information such as:

-- Video titles
-- Number of views
-- Number of likes
-- Number of comments
-- Most viewed video
-- Most liked video
-- Basic statistics about the videos
+A Python data analysis tool that extracts and visualizes insights from YouTube video datasets.

-## Technologies Used
+## Tech Stack

-- Python
-- Pandas
+- Python 3 | Pandas | Matplotlib

+## What it does
+- Computes average views, engagement rate and top performing videos
+- Generates bar chart visualizations
-- CSV files
+- Exports enriched dataset to CSV

+## How to Run
+pip install -r requirements.txt python main.py